open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 `Shutdown` MUST be implemented at least by invoking `Shutdown` within all internal processors.

+### ForceFlush

+This method provides a way for provider to immediately export all spans that have not yet been exported for all the internal processors.

+`ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

+`ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+OpenTelemetry client authors can decide if they want to make the flush timeout configurable.

+`ForceFlush` MUST invoke `ForceFlush` on all registered `SpanProcessors`.

 ## Additional Span Interfaces

 The [API-level definition for Span's interface](api.md#span-operations)